Skip to main content

 Students must take at least one course covering history in the pre-1750 period.

-Prizes & Awards for History Undergraduate Excellence
+Prizes and Awards for History Undergraduate Excellence

 • The Jeannie Rutenberg Prize for Excellence in Undergraduate Research and Writing